-To address its financing requirements, the Company entered into a Mineral Processing Facilities Lease Agreement ("Lease Agreement") in February 2018 with a third party (the "Lessee"), which granted a right to the Lessee to use the milling facility of Bucko Lake Mine to process up to 2.1 million tonnes of ore within seven years from the commencement date of the lease.
+To address its financing requirements, the Company entered into a Mineral Processing Facilities Lease Agreement ("Lease Agreement") in February 2018 with a third party (the "Lessee"), which granted a right to the Lessee to use the milling facility of the Bucko Lake Mine to process up to 2.1 million tonnes of ore within seven years from the commencement date of the lease.
 The commencement of the lease was subject to the waiver of feasibility/financing conditions by the Lessee and to maintain its right, the Lessee was required to make certain option payments to the Company.
 The Lease Agreement was terminated by the Lessee in July 2021.

-The Company is currently relying on the support and fundings from the Company's largest beneficiary shareholder and creditor, Hebei Wenfeng Industrial Company Limited ("Hebei Wenfeng").
-As at June 30, 2023, the Company had \$75,205 cash on hand, which is not sufficient to fund the Company's operational needs for the next 12 months.
+The Company is currently relying on loans from the Company's largest beneficiary shareholder and creditor, Hebei Wenfeng Industrial Company Limited ("Hebei Wenfeng") to provide working capital to support its activities.
+As at June 30, 2024, the Company had \$265,432 cash on hand, which is not sufficient to fund the Company's operational needs for the next 12 months.
 As a result, the Company needs continued support from Hebei Wenfeng.
-During the six months ended June 30, 2023, the Company received a total of \$819,900 from Hebei Wenfeng.
 However, there is no assurance that Hebei Wenfeng will continue to support the Company without any limit.
-In the event that the Company is not able to secure additional financing and continue as a going concern, material adjustments could be required to the carrying value of assets and liabilities and the statements of financial position classification used.
+In the event that the Company is not able to secure additional financing and continue as a going concern, material adjustments could be required to be made to the carrying value of assets and liabilities and the statements of financial position classification used.